 Attendance: Success in the class requires regular and consistent attendance.
 I will take roll everyday.
 I also take attendance in the lab.
 Nonetheless the students have complete responsibility for withdrawing from the course for any and all their reasons.
-Please check "MyPortal" for the last day to drop the class with a "W".
+The last day to drop the class with a "W" is March 1st.
 Students who don't withdraw in a timely manner and stop attending class will receive a final grade of "F".